e-zk/site/posts/2020-12-08-openbsd-notes.md

 ### Changing location of ~/.xsession (xenodm)

-Change the location in `/etc/X11/xenodm/Xsession`:
+Change the location through these vars in `/etc/X11/xenodm/Xsession`:

 ```bash
 startup=$HOME/.xsession